hyperrealist/chx-workflows/README.md

 ## Testing

-There are several tests written in the test_sparsify.py.
+There are several tests written in `test_sparsify.py`.
 You can run the tests by typing `pytest`